Top of page Skip to main content

 Intended result 2.5

-Treasury’s regulatory functions
+Treasury’s regulatory functions:

 • Treasury administers Australia's foreign investment framework consistent with Australia's national and economic interests